noctabit/spam-call-blocker-app/README.md

 ## Privacy and Security

 This app is designed with user privacy in mind.
-All data is stored locally on the device, and the app only accesses the internet to perform web scraping for number lookup.
+All data is stored locally on the device, and the app only accesses the internet to perform API requests and web scraping for number lookup.
 No personal data is shared with external servers.

 ## Requirements

-- Android 9.0 (Pie) or higher
+- Android 10.0 or higher
-- Internet connection for web scraping features
+- Internet connection for API requests and web scraping features

 ## Installation